-A Twilight Trail is a fun autumn activity where children search for fluorescent, reflective ‘treasure’ as daylight is fading and night falls.
+A Twilight Trail is a fun road safety activity where children search for fluorescent, reflective ‘treasure’ as daylight is fading and night falls.
 It helps them understand how fluorescent materials show up in fading daylight and reflective materials work after dark.

 - Set the trail: In an enclosed area such as a park, fluorescent, reflective items are placed along a trail (out of reach but in sight).